roboscienceorg/book/source/Introduction/whatisrobot.rst

    :width:  90%
    :align: center

-   There are a wide range of roles for robots.  a) Keepon - therapy robot.
+   There are a wide range of roles for robots.  a) :index:`Keepon` - therapy robot.
    [Keepon]_  b) Robot tasked to detonate a buried improvised explosive device.
 [IED]_